 Green Canyon Hot Springs, Idaho

 Green Canyon Hot Springs, Idaho.

-Is there an entry fee at Green Canyon Hot Springs, Idaho?
+Is there an entry fee for Green Canyon Hot Springs?

+Is clothing optional at Green Canyon Hot Springs?

-Is Green Canyon Hot Springs, Idaho wheelchair accessible?
+Green Canyon Hot Springs, Idaho